Dandarprox/Configs/README.md

 # Configs
-Personal configs for code editors
+Personal configs for code editors and environments